mveres01/multi-contact-grasping/README.md

 # multi-contact-grasping

+This project implements a simulated grasp-and-lift process in V-REP using the Barrett Hand, with an interface through a python remote API.

+# Overview

-This project implements a simulated grasp-and-lift process in V-REP using the Barrett Hand, and interfaces through a python remote API.
-The primary goal of this project is to collect information on where individual contacts of a multi-fingered hand can be placed on an object, that will lead to a successful grasps.
-The emphasis on constraining the grasp to specific contacts is to promote future work in fine manipulation.
+The primary goal of this project is to collect information on where individual contacts of a multi-fingered hand can be placed on an object, that will lead to successful grasps.
+The emphasis on constraining the grasp to specific contacts is to promote future work in learning fine manipulation skills.

+This project is an extension of [this repo](https://github.com/mveres01/grasping), largely focusing on simplifying the pipeline, integration through a python remote API, and image-domain randomization.

+## Recorded Information

+TODO

+## Image Domain Randomization

+TO FINISH

 Randomization of images is done with respect to the following scene elements: